-WHIRLPOOL® Refrigerator Warranty
+ROPER® Refrigerator Warranty

-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpools service company.
-FULL FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship in the sealed refrigeration system.
-These parts are: 1.
-Compressor 2.
-Evaporator 3.
-Condenser 4.
-Drier 5.
-Connecting tubing Service must be provided by an authorized Whirlpools service company.

-WHIRLPOOL WILL NOT PAY FOR
+LENGTH OF WARRANTY WE WILL PAY FOR FULL ONE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Roper service company.
+FULL FIVE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor for the sealed refrig- eration system (compressor, evaporator, condenser, drier or connecting tubing) which we find to be defective in materials or workmanship.
+Service must be provided by an authorized Roper service company.
+WE WILL NOT PAY FOR